Bitcoin Ordinals Inscriptions

 Despite the surge in interest in ordinal inscriptions, the process of actually creating an inscription (also called inscribing) is highly technical, complex, and time consuming.
 In order to inscribe Ordinals, users must download Bitcoin core and run a fully synced Bitcoin node, which is costly and requires advanced technical knowledge.
 After the sync is completed, the next step is to create an Ordinals wallet and send some satoshis to its address.
 And that's just the start of it.

-In February 2023, NFT wallets such as Xverse Wallet quickly announced Bitcoin Ordinal supported functionality, making it easier to set up a Bitcoin address for your Ordinal.
-Hiro Wallet developers also confirmed support for Ordinals was on the way.
+NFT wallets such as Xverse Wallet and Leather Wallet quickly added support for Bitcoin Ordinals, making it easier to set up a Bitcoin address for your Ordinal.

 Notable Ordinals collections